Equalized Time Reversal Beamforming for Indoor Wireless Communications: Numerical Results and Discussion

 \subsection{BER Performance}

-We calculated the BER of both conventional TR and ETR as a function of the signal to noise ratio defined as $SNR = \rho\Gamma/N$.
+We calculated the BER of both conventional TR and ETR as a function of the signal to noise ratio defined as $SNR = \rho\Gamma/\sigma_z$.
 First, in Fig. \ref{fig_approximation} we verify our approximation to the probability of error in conventional TR using the closed form expressions (\ref{eq_signalpower}), (\ref{eq_ISIpower21}) and (\ref{eq_ISIpower22}).
 BPSK and QPSK modulations were used.
+The difference between our theoretical $P_e$ approximation and the simulated BER results improves in Model 2.
+This is due to the smaller variance of the normalization factor in Model 2, as explained in Appendix \ref{AppB}.
+It is worth noting that the approximation accuracy to the probability of error is highly dependent on the specific set of parameters describing the propagation conditions.

-The approximation error is in the order of $10^{-4}$, which represents a significant improvement over previous works.
-It is observed that Model 1 (weaker scattering) has a slightly better performance, as expected from the usable power ratio results.
-A larger $T_s$ improves the performance in Model 1, but has almost no impact when Model 2 is used.
+It is observed that Model 1 (weaker scattering) has a better BER performance, as expected from the usable power ratio results in Fig. \ref{fig_U}.
 In addition, it is clear that the BER in both modulations is too high to be of practical use in the scenarios considered here; this is because the ISI power causes a lower bound on the probability of bit error, as stated in Section \ref{Analysis}.
-Thus, the importance of the proposed ETR technique to overcome this problem is evident.
+Thus, the relevance of the proposed ETR technique to overcome this problem is evident.

-Fig. \ref{fig_BPSKTR} shows the simulated BER performance for the TR and ETR and the lower bound for the probability of error using BPSK.
+Fig. \ref{fig_tretr} shows the simulated BER performance for the TR and ETR and the lower bound for the probability of error using BPSK.
 The number of antennas is $M = 4$.
 The equalizer's length is the same as the CIR length, i.e. $L_E=L$.
-Again it is noted that conventional TR has a lower bound on the BER caused by the ISI, and that the performance deteriorates by increasing the delay spread (Channel Model 2) or the bandwidth.
+Again it is noted that conventional TR has a lower bound on the BER caused by ISI, and that the performance deteriorates by increasing the delay spread (Model 2) or the bandwidth due to stronger ISI power.
+Variations of the BER in ETR are not significant with respect to changes in model parameters.
 ETR outperforms conventional TR under any SNR by mitigating the ISI, so its BER performance approaches that of the AWGN channel.
-Also, the BER of ETR is within 2 dB of the probability of bit error lower bound.